An organization dedicated to the global advancement of medical technologies through novel training applications

-Medical Simulation International (MSI) is a 501(c)3 nonprofit organization whose mission is to expand the skills and capabilities of medical professionals in LMICs through the application of novel teaching tools.
-MSI’s current projects, developed in partnership with a medical software company, makes use of simulation technologies for interactive video training with aim of improving quality and safety as well as patient access to surgical care.
+Medical Simulation International (MSI) is a 501(c)3 nonprofit organization whose mission is to expand the skills and capabilities of medical professionals in LMICs by developing and deploying novel training tools.
+MSI’s current projects, developed in partnership with a medical software company, make use of simulation technologies for interactive video training with aim of improving quality and safety as well as patient access to surgical care.
 This interactive program allows trainees to rehearse the steps of various procedures before practicing on live patients in the operating room.
 In this manner, MSI facilitates rapid and safe training of clinicians working in resource constrained environments without risking patient safety.

 Our Board Members

 John Hehre brings more than 25 years of experience in senior level management positions in various industrial industries and has significant experience in manufacturing, engineering and management information systems.
 He has an MBA from Harvard University and currently works for Northern Metal Fab, Inc., a large format metal fabrication company.
 John is a founding board member of The Upper Mississippi Academy, a Minneapolis charter school.

 Dr. Peter Melchert is the medical director of MSI and an internal medicine and pediatric hospitalist in Minneapolis, MN.
 He is a director of the Global Health Course at the University of Minnesota and has been the medical director of three international health nonprofits.
 He is active as a medical educator and assistant clinical professor in both the departments of internal medicine and pediatrics at the U of M. He has 15 years of experience leading surgical training missions to low- and middle- income countries.

 Christine Hehre Tierney is MSI’s Treasurer and Corporate Secretary.
 She brings marketing and digital strategy expertise to the organization, and is responsible for the website.